mckinley-and-rice/code-of-conduct/Coding Standard/Solidity/Solidity_Standards.md

 ## Coding Standard Rules For Solidity.

-1 - can't commit to version control any piece of code which doesn't match some rules 2 - No more than one statement per line.
+ - Can't commit to version control any piece of code which doesn't match some rules
-3 - Line length should not exceed 80 or 100 characters.
+ - No more than one statement per line.
-4 - Test class must start with the name of the class they are testing followed by ‘Test’.
+ - Test class must start with the name of the class they are testing followed by ‘Test’.
 E.g. ServerConfigurationTest.
-5 - One character variable names should only be used in loops or for temporary variables 6 - Use Test Driven Development.
+ - Use Test Driven Development.
 [Recommendation.
 Cannot be enforced.]

 ## Naming Conventions
 Indentation